PennockTech/pt-gnupg-builds/README.md

   scripts).
 Do not add the repo field until the initial run is complete.
 * A new version of GnuPG software should come automatically from `swdb.lst`
 * A new version of non-GnuPG dependent software goes in `confs/versions.json`
+  + A non-swdb version override for GnuPG can also go in here; in the overrides section, keyed by the package basename, include `build_version` in the option keys, with a value of the overridden version.
 * Changing how a package is built goes in `confs/configures.json`
 * Adding an "A needed for B" dependency ordering goes in the `confs/dependencies.tsort-in` file (use `column -t` for formatting, `tsort`